-C. Modeling Imperfect Competition
+C. Romer's Model of Imperfect Competition

-Part B of Romer's Chapter 6 describes some basic microeconomic models in which prices fail to adjust completely.
-Instead of perfect competition, firms have local monopolies over the production of their individual goods.
-Once we have developed the basic framework of profit maximization by such firms, we consider the conditions under which these monopolies will choose to adjust their prices fully in response to a shock vs. keeping their prices unchanged.
+Part B describes some basic microeconomic models in which prices fail to adjust completely.
+Instead, they have local monopolies over the production of their individual goods.
+We then consider the conditions under which these monopolies will choose to adjust their prices fully in response to a shock vs. keeping their prices unchanged.
 We shall see that each firm's decision about whether to adjust prices may depend on other firms' decisions, which creates a strategic interaction among firms and increases the likelihood of inefficient non-adjustment of prices.
 The possibility that producers may individually fail to adjust prices when they would be collectively better off if they did adjust is called coordination failure and is a central concept of new Keynesian macroeconomics.

 As in monopolistic competition, we think of the economy as being composed of a large number of small firms, each of which has a monopoly on its own variant of a product.
 These variants are close, but not perfect, substitutes for one another.
-This means that each producer has a downward-sloping, but highly elastic, demand curve and maximizes profit like a monopoly: by setting marginal revenue equal to marginal cost.
+This means that each producer has a downward-sloping, elastic demand curve and maximizes profit like a monopoly: by setting marginal revenue equal to marginal cost.